danielsaidi/Sheeeeeeeeet/README.md

 touch, with a long press gesture fallback for unsupported devices.
 You can setup Sheeeeeeeeet to peek just the header view or the full sheet.

+By the end of this `README.md` file, this project will have you saying [Sheeeeeeeeet][SheeeeeeeeetRef]!

 ## Installation